QBC Journal Club Requirements

 - Rehearse with the student until acceptable performance is achieved.

 - Attend the journal club talk and discuss the presentation with the student afterwards.

-- Provide a written evaluation to the program administrator for the student’s academic file.
+- Provide a written evaluation to the program manager for the student’s academic file.

 One month before the assigned date, the student: